 When people don’t have skills to manage distressing realities they sometimes assuage discomfort through diminishing, repetitious proclamations; like commercials advertising products you don’t need.
 It was often contradictory accusations like shut up, I can’t hear you.
 Stop trying so hard, lazy.
 You need to do a little soul searching.
 Oh fa’ gods sake, get off it.
 Go be a kid.
 Grow up!
 Get outta the damn mirror.
 You look like a ragamuffin.
 Spit it out.
 Don’t you dare tell them.
 Don’t let your father see that.
 Turn around and go show him.
 After a while you notice there’s no rhyme or reason to what they’re saying.
 It’s all their own story and you’re a cave wall.
 Some people talk over themselves to avoid hearing what even they think, which is a fantastic and sometimes unimaginable amount of anxiety to try and live with.
 You can wear the short skirt or paper bag; fear based intentions are the real problem.
 Good and bad things happen because that’s the nature of life.
 In wounded families or divided cultures anything you say can and will be used against you in a court of war; the only acknowledged, because it’s profitable, form of adversity.
 Initially you’d come to believe your behavior, even the secret intentions of your heart were somehow controlling everything.
 Another contradiction; feeling hopelessly powerless but perceiving or deducing you’d somehow been entrusted with Triton-esque magic to turn tides with silent commission.
 If I crawl into his lap…If I compliment her today…If I don’t admit it hurts…If I just act happy and laugh with them everyone will be safe.
 Everyone will feel loved.
 Everything will be ok.
-Maybe freedom is not the forceful acts of submission or revolt but is instead learning how to surrender.
+Maybe freedom is not the forceful acts of submission or revolt but is instead learning the graceful art of surrender.

 None of what got said was an accurate reflection of the human person but rather a projection and refraction of someone’s shadow against someone else’s light.
 Authenticity gets slapped with labels in an effort to maintain comfortable facades.
 Truth tellers (unlike fortune tellers or strippers who we pay for so called pleasantries) get called names like messy, controlling, needy, scared, weird, slutty, serious, stupid, gay and most recently prima donna.
 That last name hurt because I let it.
 Those are the kind of people we learn to love in the absence of compassion and ego strength.
 You’ll never hear you’re acceptable unless there’s an audience and you’re on your knees offering thanks be to God, on your toes bleeding adagio or there’s a circle of rhinestones being pinned to your scalp.
 I’m your Venus.
 I’m your fire.
 At your desire.
 Why do we give prizes to sexualized children?
 The same year I strutted down runways in teal spandex I was also some kind of Christmas-pageant angel sanctified by Sister Rita; living archetypes which later showed up in artwork.
 My ex husband’s homophobia came out in the undertones of his commentary.
 He assumed every nude woman I painted was a lesbian.
 Subversive strange like a curved spine or twisted tree gets born from a will to live while dodging social bullets, like a human bonsai.
 Sometimes I ran to burn calories but mostly to get away.
 Divorce and relapse were the ultimate disappearing act.
 Whoever I thought I might want to be was trapped somewhere between my fears of owning an ugly past and a confining present, at least some of which had been the result of my choices.
 I’d created thousands of rules for myself, mostly to protect people who’d never like or approve of anyone, while living in a kind of hiding which probably led to lots of dares and equal danger.
 Fear and silence are dangerous.
 Sometimes we stumble across people or places who offer the space of safe admission and that feels like breathing.
 I once had a cable man tell me I had cool stuff after moving a table to hook up a cord, under which I’d kept the remains of an altar.
 The rest of the time it’s like choking on everything we think we shouldn’t or can’t say.
 The first and only time I threw up from drinking was an accident.
 My Irish pub server-mates later confessed they were intentionally topping off my glass.
 Gurl, you work tree jawbs and needed to coot loose.
 I called my stepfather who assured me it was best to just let it happen and to please hang up before it did.
 I said no respectable person in my profession would be this irresponsible.
 What kind of example was I setting?
 I was too dehydrated to cry, but I was crying.
 When would the feeling in my face return?
 When would the room stop spinning?
 How could anyone voluntarily do this, on purpose?!
 Why, gawd, why?
 I’ve never been so hungover in my life.
 I wanted to die the entire next day.
 The smell of manchego cheese still makes my teeth hurt.
 I guess we each have our preferred methods of self-destruction.